Client: Argent Energy

 Initially targeted for a year-long programme, the works comprised the construction of a 4,500 m2 structure, comprising materials reception and offloading area, main process hall, specialist process hall, plant and boiler rooms, odour control plant, external covered storage areas and associated offices and welfare facilities.

-Prior to construction commencing, a site clearance and preparation exercise generated approximately 3,000 m3 of existing, below-ground foundations and obstructions which were stockpiled, crushed, graded and re-incorporated within the works as a piling mat and final formation for the ground-floor concrete raft construction.
+Before construction commenced, a site clearance and preparation exercise generated approximately 3,000 m3 of existing, below-ground foundations and obstructions which were stockpiled, crushed, graded and re-incorporated within the works as a piling mat and final formation for the ground-floor concrete raft construction.

 A ground gas-venting system was installed below to accommodate the environmental requirements associated with the previous land use of the site.

 Steelwork commenced early September 2015 and was sequenced to allow the early entry of specialist process works and plant installations.
 The erection of the structure was sequenced around the client’s main process, product tanks and plant installation, and included a large, three-storey internal mezzanine structure plus associated access walkways, platforms, internal cranage and hoisting rails.
-Approximately 500 tonnes of structural and secondary steelwork were erected, combining a number of finishes, including intumescent, galvanised and powder-coated material, all required to accommodate the fire and environmental performance requirements of the structure and the processes within.
+Approximately 500 tonnes of structural and secondary steelwork was erected, combining several finishes, including intumescent, galvanised and powder-coated material, all required to accommodate the fire and environmental performance requirements of the structure and the processes within.

-With the installation of main plant items and completion of the steel structure, the internal fire and explosive division walls could be installed with the main roof and wall cladding commencing thereafter.
+With the installation of main plant items and completion of the steel structure, the internal fire and explosive division walls could be installed with the main roof and wall cladding commencing after that.

 Working at heights of up to 22 m, the envelope completion allowed the client’s process fit-out works to commence in earnest.
 Running alongside these works, the office and welfare fit-out and the external works were completed as availability and access allowed.